Adam Breneman: Broadcasting career

+In July 2019, CBS Sports Radio announced that Adam will be hosting a sports talk show during the fall.
+The show features analysis on Penn State Football and air live on WHGB in Harrisburg, Pennsylvania.
+In 2019, Adam launched a podcast titled "Next Up with Adam Breneman."
+On it, he interviews college and NFL football players about overcoming adversity and their careers.
+As of November 2023, the podcast has grown to have 27.7 thousand subscribers on YouTube.

 Coaching career

+Arizona State

 In February 2020, 247Sports first reported that Breneman would be getting into the football coaching industry and joining Herm Edwards' coaching staff at Arizona State University.
 He served as an offensive assistant at Arizona State for the 2020 season.
 After one season, Breneman was promoted to the full-time staff as the tight ends coach.

-In 2020, 247Sports named Adam to their annual "College football's rising stars: The 30Under30 for 2020" list which recognizes the top young coaches in football.
+In 2020, 247Sports named Adam to their annual "College Football's Rising Stars: The 30Under30 for 2020" list which recognizes the top young coaches in football.

 In July 2021, Breneman was placed on administrative leave along with three other assistant coaches based on allegations of recruiting violations.
 On January 27, 2022, he resigned from Arizona State to pursue other endeavors.